What Is the Healing Process for an Occipital Bone Skull Fracture?

 Doctors often prescribe medication to manage pain, and most skull fractures will heal on their own over time.
 The average time for a skull fracture to heal is six weeks.

-If you suffered an occipital bone skull fracture from someone’s negligence, contact the experienced San Diego brain injury attorneys at Estey & Bomberger, LLP today!
-Call for a free consultation!
-(619) 295-0035
+If you suffered an occipital bone skull fracture from someone’s negligence, contact the experienced San Diego brain injury attorneys at Estey & Bomberger, LLP today.
+Our occipital bone fracture attorneys understand how traumatic these injuries can be and can provide legal support as you focus on recovery.
+Call (800) 260-7197 or contact us online to schedule a free consultation of your case.